Democrats urge Army to send cots for troops sleeping in Capitol

-Top House spending leaders called Thursday for the Army to send cots and other equipment for National Guard troops who have been sleeping on the floor in the halls of the Capitol this week.
+More than a dozen House Democrats on Thursday called for cots, bedding, shower facilities and other resources for National Guard troops who have been sleeping on the floor in the halls of the Capitol this week.

 In a letter to Army Secretary Ryan McCarthy, Reps.
 Rosa DeLauro of Connecticut and Betty McCollum (D-Minn.) said they were “disappointed” by images that went viral on social media of soldiers resting in the Capitol Rotunda, the Capitol Visitor Center and elsewhere as the Army scrambles to secure lodging for thousands of troops sent to the nation's capital to prevent further violence following the insurrection last week.